-Deputy Secretary of the Pennsylvania Office of Mental Health and Substance Abuse Services, Charles Curie oversaw a statewide program to reduce and ultimately eliminate the use of seclusion and restraints in the state hospital system.
+As Deputy Secretary of the Pennsylvania Office of Mental Health and Substance Abuse Services, Charles Curie oversaw a statewide program to reduce and ultimately eliminate the use of seclusion and mechanical restraints in the state hospital system.
 By 2000, Pennsylvania had reduced the incidence of seclusion and restraints in its nine State hospitals by 74 percent, and reduced the number of hours that people in treatment spent in seclusion and restraints by 96 percent.
-In the 2014-2015 fiscal year, restraints were used only 10 times in the State’s civil hospitals and forensic centers.
+In the 2018-2019 fiscal year, There was no use of seclusion or mechanical restraints, but physical restraints were still used for short periods 700 times in the State’s civil hospitals and forensic centers.
 Seclusion has not been used in the State hospital system since July 2013.
-Five State hospitals have eliminated the use of seclusion and restraints entirely.
-Moreover, Pennsylvania’s hospitals have demonstrated that over-time, from 2001-2010, patient-to-patient and patient-to-staff assaults have declined while the use of containment procedures significantly decreased.17 Pennsylvania worked to change the culture of its state hospitals to a recovery-based system of care.18
+Moreover, Pennsylvania’s hospitals have demonstrated that over-time, from 2001-2010, patient-to-patient and patient-to-staff assaults have declined while the use of containment procedures significantly decreased.21 Pennsylvania worked to change the culture of its state hospitals to a recovery-based system of care.22

 The key components of Pennsylvania’s seclusion and restraints reduction policy are: